How Peacock's 'Rutherford Falls challenges white privilege

 Star Ed Helms and showrunner Sierra Teller Ornelas discuss the rift brewing in small-town USA.

-Co-created by Helms along with fellow The Office alum Michael Schur and Sierra Teller Ornelas (Superstore), Rutherford Falls stars the Together Together actor as Nathan Rutherford, a descendant of an upstate New York town's founder who throws a fit when his family legacy is challenged.
-The bronze statue of the town's namesake "Big Larry" is set to be moved, not just because one too many cars are crashing into it, but the shadow it casts over the neighboring Minishonka Nation is tainted at best.
+Co-created by Helms along with fellow The Office alum Michael Schur and Sierra Teller Ornelas (Superstore), Rutherford Falls stars the Together Together actor as Nathan Rutherford, a descendant of a Northeast town's founder who throws a fit when his family legacy is challenged.
+The bronze statue of the town's namesake "Big Larry" is set to be moved, not just because one too many cars are crashing into it, but the shadow it casts over the neighboring fictional Minishonka Nation is tainted at best.

 "The show is in response to a lot of what we were seeing around us over the last few years," Helms tells EW.
 "Why do people cling to historical narratives?
 Are they accurate?
 And if inaccurate narratives are exposed, why are they then also fought for?"